Inpatients

 Students / trainees

-Our Trust participates in the training of medical students, nursing and midwifery students and Allied Health Professional students.
+Our Trust participates in the training of medical, nursing, midwifery and Allied Health Professional students.
 These trainees may be involved in your care and treatment - always under supervision.
-If you do not wish any trainees to be involved in your care and treatment, please inform any member of staff.
+If you do not want any trainees to be involved in your care and treatment, please inform a member of staff.

 Other staff

-Whilst with us, you will probably meet other staff, such as physiotherapists, radiographers, occupational therapists, porters, catering staff, domestic staff and ward clerks.
+During your time in hospital, you will probably meet other staff such as physiotherapists, radiographers, occupational therapists, porters, catering staff, domestic staff and ward clerks.

-These staff wear different uniforms but will be they’ll be happy to explain who they are and what their role is in your care - just ask!
+These staff wear different uniforms but will be happy to explain who they are and what their role is in your care - just ask!

-Our staff will talk to you in full about your treatment before it starts.
-If it involves an operation or other procedure, you will be asked to sign a consent form.
+Our staff will talk to you about your treatment before it starts.
+If it involves an operation or procedure, you will be asked to sign a consent form.
 Before you do this, please make sure you fully understand what is being said.
-If you’re not sure, the team can repeat the information and you can ask any questions you may have.
+If you’re not sure, the team can repeat the information and you can ask any questions.

 You can withdraw your consent at any time - even after signing the consent form.